Artemiszty/warframe-linux/README.md

 [HOW TO REPORT AN ISSUE](https://gitlab.com/GloriousEggroll/warframe-linux/wikis/how-to-report-an-issue)

+KNOWN BUGS:

+-Loading screen buzz, occasional odd-sounding effects: FAudio is being used to replace DirectX's XAudio implementation.
+FAudio is very new, and still has some bugs, however this is currently the only way to play the game as 64 bit XAudio crashes the game.

+-Reverb crashes some missions: Turn reverb off in audio settings, it is not fully implemented

+-Occasional buzzing/cracking: The game seems to have an issue with FAudio currently when losing/regaining window focus, this is the same issue as the loading screen buzz, as it has to do with memory not being initialized before trying to play sound.
+Turning on the option in game to mute when running in background helps.

 ## IMPORTANT:
 -You MUST run the game from steam's "Play" button.
 You CANNOT run the script by itself.
 Steam passes environment variables to the script that it needs.